シャーマンアンドスターリングはアメリカ合衆国デラウェア州法のもとで設立されたLimited Liability Partnershipです。当事務所のパートナーはデラウェア州法の定める範囲内で有限責任を負います。

 F: +39 02 0064 1555

-Shearman & Sterling LLP operates in association with The Law Firm of Dr. Sultan Almasoud for the practice of law in Saudi Arabia.
-Partners in the Riyadh Offices are partners in The Law Firm of Dr. Sultan Almasoud.
+Shearman & Sterling LLP practices in Saudi Arabia in association with The Law Firm of Dr. Sultan Almasoud in association with Shearman & Sterling LLP.
+Partners in the Riyadh offices are partners in The Law Firm of Dr. Sultan Almasoud.

 The firm’s offices in Riyadh are at: